mathieucarbou/YaSolR/docs/index.md

 #### Output Features

-- `Automatic Resistance Calibration`: if a JSY or PZEM is installed, automatically discover and save the resistance value of the connected load.
+- `Automatic Resistance Calibration`: if a JSY or PZEM is installed, automatically measure and save the resistance value of the connected load.

 - Power sharing between outputs:
   - `Excess Ratio`: Set the ratio of the excess to route to the load (e.g. 80% of the excess)